tarynlucia/healthy-games-for-healthy-people-and-healthy-planet/README.md

 - **Lesson Learned**: Be more decisive and proactive as a group.
 - **Impact**: Last-minute decisions led to rushed communication and responses.

 ### 🎨 Reconfiguring Our Expo Poster
 - **Challenge**: The initial version of our expo poster did not effectively communicate the project to a broader audience.
 - **Solution**: We received and applied feedback from our Project Manager.
 - **Lesson Learned**: Communicating across disciplines often requires rethinking how information is presented.
 - **Impact**: Required more time and effort than anticipated.

-### ⏰ Finding a Prototype Testing Group/Time
-- **Challenge**: Coordinating availability for testing sessions.
-- **Solution**: Effective communication and searching for overlapping availability.
-- **Lesson Learned**: Start planning early to ensure smoother scheduling.
-- **Impact**: Created uncertainty and delays in our testing timeline.